riturajs19/House-price-prediction/README.md

-# House-price-prediction
+# House Price Prediction
 This project focuses on building a machine learning model to predict house prices based on key features such as total square footage, number of bedrooms (BHK), and bathrooms.
 With real estate being a critical sector, accurate pricing models are useful for both buyers and sellers.
-The project involves data preprocessing, model training using Ridge Regression, and finally, deployment through a user-friendly web interface built with Flask.
+The project involves data preprocessing, model training using Ridge Regression, and deployment through user-friendly web interfaces built with Flask and Streamlit.

-# ⚙️ Methodology and Model
+## ⚙️ Methodology and Model
 We experimented with multiple regression algorithms and selected Ridge Regression for its ability to handle multicollinearity and produce robust predictions.
 The data was transformed using one-hot encoding for categorical features like location.
 Once the model was finalized, it was serialized using pickle and saved as RidgeModel.pkl.
 The application takes four inputs from the user: location, number of bedrooms (BHK), number of bathrooms, and total square feet.
-These are then passed to the trained model, which returns a price prediction.
-The entire backend logic is handled by a Flask application (main.py) that connects the HTML frontend with the machine learning model.
+These inputs are then passed to the trained model, which returns a price prediction.

+Flask Version: The backend logic is handled by a Flask application (main.py), which connects an HTML frontend (in templates/) to the machine learning model.

+Streamlit Version: Alternatively, the app is implemented as a single interactive Streamlit app (app.py), which combines frontend and backend logic in one place for easy deployment and interaction.

-# 🚀 Deployment
+## 🚀 Deployment
-The project includes a simple web interface built using HTML (stored in the templates/ folder).
-Users can input property details directly into the form, and the Flask backend (main.py) processes the input and displays the predicted price.
-To run the project locally, install the required dependencies, launch the Flask app, and access it via http://localhost:5000 on your browser.
-To deploy it on platforms like Render, Heroku, or Replit, additional setup such as requirements.txt, Procfile, and runtime configuration may be needed.
+Flask App:
+The Flask app provides a simple web interface built with HTML forms.
+To run locally:
+-Install dependencies from requirements.txt
+-Run python main.py
+-Access the app at http://localhost:5000
+For cloud deployment (e.g., Render, Heroku, Replit), you may need to add configuration files like Procfile, and set up environment variables.

+Streamlit App:
+The Streamlit app provides an interactive web interface accessible through the browser.
+-To run locally:
+-Install dependencies from requirements.txt
+-Run streamlit run app.py
+-Open the local URL shown in the terminal (http://localhost:8503/#house-price-prediction-app) Deploy easily on Streamlit Community Cloud by connecting your GitHub repository.

-# ✅ Conclusion
+## ✅ Conclusion
-This project demonstrates a complete pipeline of a machine learning application — from data preprocessing to model training, evaluation, and deployment.
-It provides a practical example of how data science can be applied in real-world domains like real estate.
-The web interface makes it easy for non-technical users to interact with the model and get instant price predictions.
+This project demonstrates a full machine learning pipeline—from data preprocessing and model training to deployment with two popular web frameworks: Flask and Streamlit.
+The Flask version offers more control over frontend design using HTML templates, while the Streamlit version allows rapid prototyping and deployment with minimal setup.

+Both implementations make machine learning accessible to end users, enabling instant and accurate house price predictions through a clean and user-friendly web interface.